 Zimbabwe’s Chimanimani mountains are often referred to as the ultimate hikers’ paradise – spot on I say!

-Its seemingly infinite peaks and eclectic atmosphere make for a wondrous botanical Wanderland.
+Chimanimani, the hikers’ paradise of Zimbabwe, is full of seemingly infinite peaks with an eclectic atmosphere which makes for a wondrous botanical Wanderland.

-The area is adorned with delicate waterfalls, craggy cliffs and lush green hills which you can explore with local guides or independently for the ultimate adventure.
+The Chimanimani mountains are adorned with delicate waterfalls, craggy cliffs and lush green hills which you can explore with local guides or independently for the ultimate adventure.

 Entrance to the national park costs $10 per person and group transport costs approximately $60 per three passengers from Chimanimani village.